 However, children often get bored of repeating the same exercises in traditional physical therapy.

 Interacting with a horse in hippotherapy helps keep children engaged.
 They have so much fun riding on the horse that they don’t realize how much they’re using their bodies to sit upright, stay balanced, and coordinate their movements.
+These skills translate to their abilities off of the horse as well.

 2. Dynamic Movements of the Horse